Understanding accounting periods for Corporation Tax purposes is part of being in business. You will also need to make sense of Company Tax Returns.

 Accounts prepared for Companies House may not match the accounting period for HMRC.
 There is no need to prepare a second set of accounts for HMRC.
 The company can apportion the income from its Companies House period to its tax periods, on a daily basis.

-You can check the dates of your accounting period by logging in to the online service at HM Revenue and Customs.
+You can check the dates of your accounting period by logging in to the secure online service at HM Revenue and Customs.

 An accounting period can also be different to a financial year when the accounts cover: